Colleen Darnell

-In Egypt, she has made several important archaeological discoveries as the director of the Moalla Survey Project, an ongoing archaeological project.
+In Egypt, she has made several archaeological discoveries as the director of the Moalla Survey Project, an ongoing archaeological project.

 Biography

 Colleen Manassa studied for her undergraduate and postgraduate degrees at Yale, gaining her B.A. in 2001 and Ph.D.
 2005.
+Manassa was awarded the Mellon Fellowship in 2001 while living in Trumbull College.
+The same year she also received the Wrexham Prize awarded "for the best senior essay in the field of the humanities" for her essay "The Grand Karnak Inscription of Merneptah: Grand Strategy in the 13th Century B.C."

 In 2006 she joined the faculty as an assistant professor and director of undergraduate studies.
 She was promoted to associate professor in 2010.

-In January 2013, a scandal broke that Colleen Manassa and fellow professor John Darnell had been carrying out a long-running affair.
+In January 2013, it was discovered that Colleen Manassa and fellow professor John Darnell had been carrying out a long-running affair while she was an undergraduate studying under him.
 Within the small Near Eastern Languages and Civilizations (NELC) department, they were the only two faculty members in the even-smaller Egyptology program.
 "Four individuals with close ties to the department" claimed the relationship was common knowledge within the department, and Assyriology professor Benjamin Foster reported "the basic situation has been known for a very long time."
-In divorce documents filed by Darnell's wife Deborah Darnell on Nov 5, 2012, she asserted that the affair began in 2000 when Manassa was an undergraduate student under Darnell's direct supervision.
+In divorce documents filed by Darnell's wife Deborah Darnell on November 5, 2012, she asserted that the affair began in 2000 when Manassa was an undergraduate student under Darnell's direct supervision.
 On January 8, 2013, John Darnell admitted to the affair with his student and accepted a one-year suspension without pay.
 Darnell also admitted to "participating in the review" of Manassa's hiring and attempting to cover up his multiple policy violations.

-In August of 2013 the university prohibited Darnell from holding an administrative position until 2023, and Manassa until 2018.
+In August 2013 the university prohibited Darnell from holding an administrative position until 2023, and Manassa until 2018.

-Eventually John was invited back to teach, but Colleen left Yale in 2015.

-She now teaches art history at the University of Hartford.
-She was listed as visiting professor there as early as 2015.
+She taught art history at the University of Hartford; she was listed as visiting professor there as early as 2015.
+She now teaches Art History at Naugatuck Valley Community College in Waterbury, Connecticut.

 Now married, John and Colleen live in Durham, Connecticut.